EricGilerson/Deadlift-ESAP/README.md

 # Deadlift-ESAP

 ## Overview
 Deadlift-ESAP is a project aimed at creating and training a neural network to determine proper deadlift form.
 The project includes scripts to generate linkage diagrams from deadlift videos, process these diagrams into data models, and use these models to train a neural network capable of distinguishing good form from bad form in deadlifting.
+This project was created and for the purpose of Engineering Summer Academy at Penn.

 ## Features
 - **Linkage Diagram Generation**: Convert deadlift videos into biomechanical linkage diagrams.